mjchamoures/trello-task-manager/README.md

-Steps:
+Steps to Run:

-git clone
+1. git clone
-cd trello-task-manager
+2. cd trello-task-manager
+3. If node.js is not installed, download here https://nodejs.org/en/download/, then run:
-npm install
+4. npm install
-npm start
+5. npm start
-naviagte to localhost:3000/
+6. navigate to localhost:3000/ in browser
--MC
+- MC

 // Enhancements TODO: 7/31: